Krka National Park: Roški Slap

 Roški Slap, located near Miljevci, is the second most popular attraction of the Krka National Park in terms of numbers of visitors.
 It is the sixth waterfall of the river Krka.
 Around the whole location there is a walking trail with wonderful views.
 There is also a hiking trail.
 The location can be visited throughout the year.
 The easiest way to reach Roški Slap is to take one of the excursion boats operated by the Krka National Park, although the falls can also be reached with a public road.

-Visovac
+Monastery

-Inside the park is the island of Visovac which was founded during the reign of Louis I of Hungary, home to the Roman Catholic Visovac Monastery founded by the Franciscans in 1445 near Miljevci village.
+Inside the park is the island of Visovac which was founded during the reign of Louis I of Hungary (XIV century), home to the Roman Catholic Visovac Monastery founded by the Franciscans in 1445 near Miljevci village.
+The island can be visited by a boat tour from Skradinski buk.
 The park also includes the Serbian Eastern Orthodox Monastery Krka founded in 1345.
-The island can be visited by a boat tour from Skradinski buk.

-The Krka monastery is a spiritual center of the Orthodox Dalmatian Eparchy (Diocese), which has its see in Šibenik.
-It was first mentioned in written documents in the year 1402 as the pious endowment of Jelena Šubić, the sister of Serbian Emperor Dušan.
+The Krka monastery is a spiritual center of the Orthodox Dalmatian Eparchy (Diocese), and was first mentioned in written documents in the year 1402 as the pious endowment of Jelena Šubić, the sister of Serbian Emperor Dušan.
 The monastery was built and rebuilt until the late 18th century.